 This municipality is consists of many islands around it.
 The breathtaking views of the crystal cliff stone rocks.
 The crystal clear water and the white sand beaches are amazing.
 The best snorkeling experienced we had as a couple.
 The colorful fish and healthy corals are priceless.

 This town is tough to get to, and not all Filipinos can afford to visit here.
 I find it exciting and adventurous to visit this place.
-Although, they have more flight schedules, vans, and buses the way it used to be.
+Although they have more flight schedules, vans, and buses the way, it used to be.
 However, still, it’s not easy to reach this place.
 Most of the visitors who can visit this place before it’s only foreigners.
 Why?
-Because they are the only one who can afford to buy a high price plane ticket of the chartered flight from Manila.
+Because they are the only ones, who can afford to buy a high price plane ticket for the chartered flight from Manila.